 The Trust, on behalf of the Fund, has adopted portfolio holdings disclosure policies ("Portfolio Holdings Policies") that govern the timing and circumstances of disclosure of portfolio holdings of the Fund.
 The Portfolio Holdings Policies are applicable to service providers of the Fund, including the Adviser.
 Information about the Fund's portfolio holdings will not be distributed to any third party except in accordance with these Portfolio Holdings Policies.
 The Board considered the circumstances under which the Fund's portfolio holdings may be disclosed under the Portfolio Holdings Policies.
-The Board also considered actual and potential material conflicts that could arise in such circumstances between the interests of the Fund.
+The Board also considered actual and potential material conflicts that could arise in such circumstances between the interests of the Fund's shareholders and the interests of the Adviser, Distributor or any other affiliated person of the Fund.
 After due consideration, the Board determined that the Fund has a legitimate business purpose for disclosing portfolio holdings to persons described in the Portfolio Holdings Policies.
-The Board also authorized its CCO to consider and authorize dissemination of portfolio holdings information to additional parties, after considering the best interests of the Fund's shareholders and potential conflicts of the Fund's shareholders and potential conflicts of interests of portfolio holdings information to additional parties, after considering the best interests of the Fund's shareholders and potential conflicts of interest in making such disclosures.
+The Board also authorized its CCO to consider and authorize dissemination of portfolio holdings information to additional parties, after considering the best interests of the Fund's shareholders and potential conflicts of interest in making such disclosures.